 After windows, roofing, and insulation updates we like to recommend that homeowners update their kitchens and bathrooms.
 We’ve put together some of our favorite examples and helpful tips for remodeling your manufactured home bathroom.

 Water is the most destructive force on earth.
 You don’t want a $300 bathtub to do $3,000 in damages because the drain wasn’t properly installed.
 If you can do the demolition yourself you can save a good deal of money.
-Use those savings to hire a licensed plumber to do your tub faucet and drain connections (you can probably handle the sink yourself).
+Use those savings to hire a licensed plumber to do your tub faucet, drain or hose bibs repair and connections.

 A great way to save money on a bathroom remodel is to keep your layout the same so no plumbing pipes need to be modified.
 Changing the placement of the pipes is often the biggest expense when remodeling a bathroom.